HCL-TECH-SOFTWARE/domino-rest-sdk-node/samples/README.md

 #### 📄 Using .env

-Another method is to use .env, which VS code reads if you run a sample using the VS Code built in **Run and debug**.
+Another method is to use .env, which VS code can read if you run a sample using the VS Code built in **Run and debug**.

 ```env
 BASE_URL={{Rest API or other Idp's URL}}